GetSherlog/Sherlog-MCP/tests/integration/README.md

 # Integration Tests

-This directory contains integration tests for the LogAI MCP server.
+This directory contains integration tests for the Sherlog MCP server.

 ## Test Files